reflex-dev/reflex-web/docs/api-reference/vars.md

 Simply put, a `Var` in Reflex represents a Javascript expression.
 If the type is known, it can be any of the following:

-- `NumberVar` represents an expression that evaluates to a Javascript `number`. `NumberVars` support both integers and floating point values
+- `NumberVar` represents an expression that evaluates to a Javascript `number`. `NumberVar` can support both integers and floating point values
 - `BooleanVar` represents a boolean expression.
 For example: `false`, `3 > 2`.
 - `StringVar` represents an expression that evaluates to a string.
 For example: `'hello'`, `(2).toString()`.
 - `ArrayVar` represents an expression that evaluates to an array object.
 For example: `[1, 2, 3]`, `'words'.split()`.